shayen71421/sahrdayadashboard/blueprint.md

     *   **Create a `addCurriculumSemester` function:** Define an asynchronous function that takes `departmentId`, `programId`, `schemeId`, `semesterId`, and `semesterData` as arguments.
 This function will add a document with the specified `semesterId` and `semesterData` to the "semesters" subcollection under the given scheme document.
     *   Add a UI element (e.g., a form) within the scheme details view in `curriculum-syllabus/page.tsx` to input new semester details and trigger the `addCurriculumSemester` function.
 *   **Implement fetching and displaying semesters for a selected scheme:**
-    *   **Create a `getCurriculumSemesters` function:** Define an asynchronous function that takes `departmentId`, `programId`, and `schemeId` as arguments.
-This function will fetch all documents from the "semesters" subcollection under the given scheme document.
-    *   Modify the scheme details view in `curriculum-syllabus/page.tsx` to display the fetched semesters.
 *   **Implement deleting semesters from a scheme:**
     *   **Create a `deleteCurriculumSemester` function:** Define an asynchronous function that takes `departmentId`, `programId`, `schemeId`, and `semesterId` as arguments.
 This function will delete the document with the specified `semesterId` from the "semesters" subcollection under the given scheme document.
     *   Add a delete button next to each displayed semester in the scheme details view in `curriculum-syllabus/page.tsx`.